Log Cabin syrup: Marketing

 In the 1970s the product was endorsed on television commercials by singer Eddy Arnold.
 The newest version of Log Cabin syrup has eliminated high-fructose corn syrup, believed by some to increase the risk of obesity.
 It is the first American brand to eliminate the ingredient, though it does still contain corn syrup.
-Today, Log Cabin syrup is based with corn syrup with the exception of the “All Natural table syrup” variety, which is primarily made of brown rice syrup.
+Today, Log Cabin syrup is based with corn syrup with the exception of the “All Natural table syrup” variety, which is based of brown rice syrup.